tim-inzitari/100-days-of-gpu/README.md

 ## Participants (80 days badge)

-Jensen Huang is watching you
+Jensen Huang would be proud of you

 ## Participants (90 days badge)